-Beyond traditional investors, also APIF is considering new, innovative methods to attract investments/raise capital.
-APIF will actively seek to incorporate the use of disruptive technologies and innovation to aid resource mobilization (e.g. via crowdfunding and Awqaf Sukuk).
-Also, APIF will consider issuing Awqaf Sukuk and developing/utilizing capital market vehicles in the service of Awqaf.
+Beyond traditional investors, APIF is also considering new, innovative methods to attract investments/ raise capital.
+APIF has begun actively seeking the incorporation of disruptive technology and innovative methods to enhance resource mobilization (e.g. via crowdfunding and Issuing Awqaf Sukuk).
+For the time being, APIF is in the process of implementing crowdfunding to support the delayed projects on the account of overdue, but it aims to keep crowdfunding as a mechanism of funding for future projects as well.

+Additionally, APIF will consider issuing Awqaf Sukuk, developing and utilizing capital market vehicles in the field of Awqaf.

-Within the framework of its new vision/strategy, APIF has implemented number of new initiatives aiming at enhancing awareness and augmenting the impact of APIF's activities.
-These initiatives include, Adoption of New APIF Brand Identity, Publication of Impact Report, Development of APIF Animated Video and website.
+Within the framework of its new vision and strategy, APIF has implemented a number of new initiatives aiming at enhancing awareness and strengthening the impact of APIF's activities.
+Started in 2019, these initiatives include, Adoption of New APIF Brand Identity, Publication of Impact Report, creation of APIF Animated Video and development of the website.
+In 2020, APIF launched the crowdfunding initiative and started designing e-courses for capacity building of the entities and NGOs involved in that sector.